 Bristles are present on the head of carrion-eating birds, which have bare heads with scattered bristles.

 The eyelashes of such birds as hornbills, rheas, and cuckoos consist of protective bristles, as do the nostril covering of woodpeckers, jays, and crows.
-Most aerial insect-eating birds have bristles and semi bristles around their mouths.
-The semi bristles around the mouth of nightjars are well-developed, acting not only as an insect net but possibly also as sensors of tactile information, like a cat’s whiskers.
+Most aerial insect-eating birds have bristles and semi-bristles around their mouths.
+The semi-bristles around the beak of nightjars are well-developed, acting not only as an insect net but also as tactile information sensors, like a cat’s whiskers.

 Daily care of the feathers is essential.
 Birds may preen their feathers several times an hour while resting.
-They systematically rearrange their plumage with their bills, repositioning out of place feathers.
+They systematically rearrange their plumage with their bills, repositioning out-of-place feathers.
 They also draw the long flight feather individually and firmly through the bill to restore the vanes’ integrity.
-Birds groom and get rid of parasites on the head and neck feather by vigorously scratching.
-Herons nightjars and barn owl have miniature combs on their middle toe that are used in grooming.
+Birds groom and get rid of parasites on the head and neck feathers by vigorously scratching.
+Herons nightjars and barn owls have miniature combs on their middle toe that are used in grooming.